Jewels of Elizabeth II

-Queen Elizabeth II owned a historic collection of jewels – some as monarch and others as a private individual.
+Elizabeth II owned a historic collection of jewels – some as monarch and others as a private individual.
 They are separate from the gems and jewels of the Royal Collection, and from the coronation and state regalia that make up the Crown Jewels.

 The origin of a distinct royal jewel collection is vague, though it is believed the jewels have their origin somewhere in the 16th century.
 Many of the pieces are from overseas and were brought to the United Kingdom as a result of civil war, coups and revolutions, or acquired as gifts to the monarch.
 Most of the jewellery dates from the 19th and 20th centuries.

 The Crown Jewels are worn only at coronations (St Edward's Crown being used to crown the monarch) and the annual State Opening of Parliament (the Imperial State Crown).
 At other formal occasions, such as banquets, Elizabeth II wore the jewellery in her collection.
 She owned more than 300 items of jewellery, including 98 brooches, 46 necklaces, 37 bracelets, 34 pairs of earrings, 20 tiaras, 15 rings, 14 watches and 5 pendants, the most notable of which are detailed in this article.

 History

 General history

 Unlike the Crown Jewels—which mainly date from the accession of Charles II—the jewels are not official regalia or insignia.
 Much of the collection was designed for queens regnant and queens consort, though some kings have added to the collection.
-Most of the jewellery was purchased from other European heads of state and members of the aristocracy, or handed down by older generations of the Royal family, often as birthday and wedding presents.
+Most of the jewellery was purchased from other European heads of state and members of the aristocracy, or handed down by older generations of the royal family, often as birthday and wedding presents.
 In recent years, Elizabeth had worn them in her capacity as Queen of Australia, Canada and New Zealand, and can be seen wearing jewels from her collection in official portraits made specially for these realms.